 It will be no surprise that with the cost involved with moving home, more people are opting to invest in what they have.
 In other words, using the money they would have spent moving on enlarging their current homes instead.

 However, when undertaking a project like this, you need to consider what elements you would like to add or remove from the structure.
 This means circling back to the question: how to make the most of your loft space?
 What kind of windows do you want?
 Would you prefer a dormer extension?
 Do you want to, or need to, keep the existing chimney stack?
 There are many design ideas at your disposal – so here are some of the most popular options to start inspiring your own loft conversion.

-Maximize the Space
+Maximise the Space

-In turn this will give you greater freedom to position your furniture and configure the room however you wish.
-Consequently, there are cost implications for removing the stack that you need to consider if you’re under a tight budget.
-It is also worth noting that in some Conservation Areas the exterior element of the chimney, above the roof line, needs to remain in place which can mean that full internal removal is not cost effective.
-You might decide you like the aesthetic of a chimney from the outside too and not want to remove the full stack, so don’t worry there are ways to remove just parts of the breast to still achieve maximum space.
+In turn, this will give you greater freedom to position your furniture and configure the room however you wish.
+Consequently, if you’re within a tight budget, bear in mind the costs involved.
+It is also worth noting that in some conservation areas the exterior element of the chimney, above the roof line, needs to remain in place.
+This can mean that full internal removal is not cost effective.
+You might decide you like the aesthetic of a chimney from the outside and do not want to remove the full stack.
+However, do not worry, as there are ways to remove just parts of the chimney breast, whilst still achieving maximum space.

 Velux Window Options

 You are usually unable to change the pitch of the front roof slope or add dormers.
 Therefore, a popular choice is to add Velux windows as they are very efficient and cost effective.
 They have an abundance of design styles and extra features from which to choose, so you can fully customise the windows to meet your needs.
 This includes extras such as a thermal coating, or built-in blinds, to make the loft space as comfortable as possible.
 There are even designs which provide masses of glazing to make the most of natural light and views.
 Or why not choose one with a built-in balcony?
 A great feature in any master bedroom – take a look!